 Gastronomy has opened gradually since 18 May 2020, initially outdoors (e.g. beer gardens), and indoors since 25 May 2020.

-The Whitsun weekend (30 May) is the date for a possible opening of hotels (including holiday apartments and camping) and other tourism offers, e.g: castles, lake navigation and leisure parks.
+Since Whitsun weekend (30 May) hotels (including holiday apartments and camping) and other tourism offers, e.g: castles, lake navigation and leisure parks are open again.
 Strict conditions apply to the opening of hotels, which include in particular

 - Obligatory hygiene protection concept as in the catering trade,